Open-Gea/Backend-Open-Gea/README.md

 - API Weather.
 - API Meteostat.

-And for the Cloud (not available for gea project), we are using :
+And for the Cloud (not available for Open Gea), we are using :
 * [![IBMCLOUD][IBMCLOUD.js]][IBMCLOUD-url]

 Specifically these features in the Cloud: